How Sen. Orrin Hatch Shaped America's Health Care In Controversial Ways

 Hatch's growing influence in Congress did not go unnoticed by health care lobbyists.
 According to the watchdog organization Center for Responsive Politics, in the last 25 years of political campaign funding, Hatch ranks third among all members of Congress for contributions from the pharmaceutical and health sector.
 (That's behind Democratic senators who ran for higher office — President Barack Obama and presidential nominee Hillary Clinton).

 "Clearly, he was PhRMA's man on the Hill," says Dr. Jeremy Greene, referring to a trade group that represents pharmaceutical companies.
-Green is a professor of the history of medicine at Johns Hopkins University School of Medicine.
+Greene is a professor of the history of medicine at Johns Hopkins University School of Medicine.
 Though Hatch did work to lower drug prices, Greene says, the senator's record was mixed in the regulation of drug companies.

 For example, an important piece of Hatch's legislative legacy is the 1984 Hatch-Waxman Act, drafted with then Rep. Henry Waxman, an influential Democrat from California.
 While the law promoted the development of cheaper, generic drugs, it also rewarded brand-name drug companies by extending their patents on valuable medicines.